AstarNetwork/plasmdocs/PlasmNetwork/Lockdrop.md

 ### Defenitions

-We define the amount of distributed PLM (TotalPLM^{genesis}) from the first lockdrop to be as the following.
+We define the amount of distributed PLM ($TotalPLM^{genesis}$) from the first lockdrop to be as the following.

 $$TotalPLM^{genesis} = 500,000,000$$

 The total amount will be distributed to the lockdrop participants in accordance with the token issue rate (IssueRatio).
-The IssueRatio is proportional to the number of locked tokens, the exchange rate in dollars  $$ DollarRate_{token} $$  of the locked tokens at the time of the lockdrop and the number of days multiplied by 1.0005 to the power of days  $$ Days * 1.0005^{Days} $$ .
+The IssueRatio is proportional to the number of locked tokens, the exchange rate in dollars $DollarRate_{token}$ of the locked tokens at the time of the lockdrop and the number of days multiplied by 1.0005 to the power of days  $Days * 1.0005^{Days}$ .
 The value of 1.0005 is based on Polkadot's interest rate.
 To elaborate, by default, Polkadot defines its maximum average annual interest rate to be 20% ([reference](https://research.web3.foundation/en/latest/polkadot/Token%20Economics.html)).
 Converting this into daily interest rates with compound interest gives us an approximate value of 0.05%.

 The users have the option to choose the lockdrop duration from the following 4 + 1 options.
-The $$ IssueRatio $$ will be determined by the duration fo the lock which comes directly after evaluating the value of the locked tokens in Dollars.
+The $IssueRatio$ will be determined by the duration fo the lock which comes directly after evaluating the value of the locked tokens in Dollars.

 ![LockdropTable](https://user-images.githubusercontent.com/6259384/75602324-6d9b1480-5b07-11ea-9501-576eaefd155f.png)